Skip to main content

 version: 1

-This enables all four agents with their default prompts, uses Claude Sonnet via Bedrock, and reviews PRs automatically.
+This enables all eight built-in agents with their default prompts, uses Claude Sonnet via Bedrock, and reviews PRs automatically.

 Common patterns